linyuxuanlin/Wiki_MkDocs/docs/en/使用R语言进行数据分析.md

 [1] TRUE
 ```

-In addition to using the `is.integer` function, you can also add the `L` suffix to achieve this:
+Apart from using the `is.integer` function, you can also append the `L` suffix to achieve the same:

 ```r
 > y = 3L